-Working in a virtualized environment such as Storm on Demand does indeed give you a significant amount of control over your server, but you can now take that one step further: we have introduced an exciting new feature that allows you to create your very own Storm Cloud Parent.
+Working in a virtualized environment such as our Managed Cloud does indeed give you a significant amount of control over your servers, but you can now take that one step further: we have introduced an exciting new feature that allows you to create your very own Private VPS Parent.

-You – and only you – will be allowed to add Storm instances to this private parent, and your parent will largely be separate from the public cloud.
+You, and only you, will be allowed to add instances to this private parent, and your parent will largely be separate from the public cloud.
 This allows you to have even more control over the environment!
-Your private Storm parent will be connected to the public network for certain features such as the Storm backup system and Server Images management.
-The physical parent machine will control networking for your servers, but will be connected to the public network to utilize the Storm infrastructure.
+Your Private VPS Parent will be connected to the public network for certain features such as the backup system and Server Images management.
+The physical parent will control networking for your servers but will be connected to the public network to utilize the infrastructure.

 Please note that this means that your backups and server images will be stored in an environment that is shared with (but not accessible to) other users.
 Additionally, networking on the physical server is not shared, but the networking infrastructure between your private Storm Cloud parent and other Storm Cloud parents is considered a shared resource.

-You will now see your Storm Parent listed on your Server Overview.
+You will now see your parent listed on your Server Overview.
 You can check the Dashboard and History through the interface like with any server you have created.
 In addition, you now also have the option to destroy the server.

 Adding servers to your Parent is simple.
-Click create once again and select your server type.
+Click create once again, and select your server type.
 You will be able to add both Windows and Linux servers to your parent.
 For this exercise, we will add a Linux VPS first.
 After selecting the option and clicking “Create New Device,” you will be taken to the Deployment page.
 You will notice at the top of the page there is now a Deployment Options drop-down menu.
-The default on this menu is Public Storm but, by clicking on it, you may select your private Storm parent.
+The default on this menu is Public Storm but, by clicking on it, you may select your Private VPS Parent.

 Once you have selected your Private Cloud Parent, the options for the server change.
-First of all, you will notice there is no longer a monthly charge for this server as you are paying the costs through your Cloud parent.
+First, you will notice there is no longer a monthly charge for this server as you are paying the costs through your Cloud parent.
 You may now manipulate the sliders to select the desired resources.
 These options default to the minimum, but you will likely want to increase these to ensure the server has enough resources to handle the expected traffic.
-As with all Storm servers, you will have the option to re-size later.
+As with all VPS servers, you will have the option to resize later.
 Press the “Create Server” button and then confirm this action to create your server.

 That’s it!
-Now you have your own Storm Private Cloud Parent, complete with several servers.
-You have total control over this environment as well as all of the features you normally enjoy with Storm!
+Now you have your own Private VPS Parent, complete with several servers.
+You have total control over this environment as well as all the features you normally enjoy with our VPS!